AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 3. **Cloud Service: AWS**
    - **Purpose**: Hosts the backend (Node.js).
    - **Reason**: AWS offers robust free-tier options, scalability, and integration flexibility for deploying and managing EC2 instances.
 It complies with the project constraints and ensures reliability and availability.
-4. **Live Updates: Firebase Cloud Messaging (FCM)**
-   - **Purpose**: Enables real-time notifications and live updates for users, such as recipe status changes and potluck activity updates.
-   - **Reason**: FCM provides a scalable and reliable push notification service that integrates seamlessly with Android and Node.js, enhancing real-time user engagement.

 ### **4.5.
 Dependencies Diagram**
 ![dependency_diagram.png](images/dependency_diagram.png)